-Those preparations are all related to the receiver that we construct in Sections 4.3 and 4.5.
-Choose the interpolation rate usrp_interp of the USRP.
+Those preparations are all related to the receiver that we construct in Section 4.5.
+Choose the interpolation rate usrp_interp of the USRP, and calculate the rate usb_rate of the USB communication.
 Based on that, compute the interpolation rate fir_interp and the decimation rate fir_decim of the rational resampler.
 Notice that all involved sampling frequencies are integers and all interpolation and decimation rates have to be integers.